 Step 2 – Give Yourself Time to Learn and Continue to Warm Up

-Here is a list of video editing tools and beginner guides to help you progress quickly:
+Here is a list of video editing tools to help you progress quickly:

 WeVideo.com – A cloud-based, collaborative online video editor for personal and commercial use.
 You can get started for free and then upgrade to a Personal, Flex or Unlimited account.
 Cost is below $200 a year.